lisawangyilu/QF5214-Group_15-Project/README.md

 ## Introduction

 The purpose of the dashboard is to provide a nuanced view of the stock market by integrating quantitative financial data with sentiment analysis.
-This dual-faceted approach allows for a more informed analysis, as it captures the subjective sentiments of individual investors and the objective tone of financial news, both of which can significantly influence market behavior.

 The development of this dashboard used the following tools and data sources: